c0dycode/BL2ModStuff/Adding codes with UCP FilterTool.md

 # Adding commands into the patch-file

-Adding a commands into the patch-file is really easy with the FilterTool.
+Adding a command into the patch-file is really easy with the FilterTool.

 Right click a category where you want your code and click ***Insert code***.